andres20980/kasten-docs/docs/operating.md

 Store the passphrase securely outside of the cluster, as it will be required for disaster recovery operations.

-Passphrases are less secure than using a managed key service like AWS Key Management Service or HashiCorp Vault.
+Passphrases are less secure than using a managed key service like AWS Key Management Service, Azure Key Vault, or HashiCorp Vault.

 #### AWS Key Management Service Configuration â